 Borrowell is definitely worth checking out since they offer a free Equifax credit score without applying for a loan.
 To learn more about Canada’s 3 online lenders, head over to Boomer and Echo to read his review.

 If you’ve been resisting FinTech in Canada, now is the time to get on board.
 People resisted computers and cell phones when they were first introduced but they completely changed our lives.
 FinTech is no different, the options available have already made our lives easier and saved us money at the same time.
-To learn more about the differences between traditional vs. online banks, check out the infographic from stocktrades.ca.
+To learn more about the differences between traditional vs. online banks, check out stocktrades.ca.